Parametrization-free determination of the shape parameters for the pion electromagnetic form factor: Input

 In our analysis we use the condition (\ref{eq:L2}) with weights of the type (\ref{eq:rhogeneric0}).
 We calculate the integral defined in (\ref{eq:L2}) using the BaBar data \cite{BABAR} from $\tin$ up to $\sqrt{t}=3\, \gev$, continued with a constant value for the modulus in the range $3\, \gev \leq \sqrt{t} \leq 20 \gev$, smoothly connected with a $1/t$ decrease above 20 GeV.
 As discussed in \cite{Ananthanarayan:2012tt}, the choice of the weight should lead to an accurate value for the integral $I$, providing at the same time a strong constraint on the high energy behaviour of the form factor.
-We have tested a large class of expressions, choosing finally in our analysis the weight $\rho(t)=1/t$, for which the value of $I$ is \cite{Ananthanarayan:2012tt}: \beq I=0.578 \pm 0.022.\eeq It turns out that the results for the shape parameters obtained with various weights are very similar.
-We illustrate this by reporting also several results obtained with the weight $\rho(t)=1/\sqrt{t}$, for which \cite{Ananthanarayan:2012tt}: \beq I=0.687 \pm 0.028. \eeq The uncertainties quoted in (\ref{eq:Ivalue1}) and (\ref{eq:Ivalue2}) are due to the BaBar experimental errors.
-As shown in \cite{IC,Abbas:2010EPJA}, the bounds depend in a monotonous way on the value of the quantity $I$, becoming stronger/weaker when this value is decreased/increased.
-In the applications, we have used as input the central value of $I$ increased by the error, which leads to the most conservative bounds.
+We have tested a large class of parameters in (\ref{eq:rhogeneric0}), and found that the results for the shape parameters obtained with various weights are very similar.
+In our analysis we adopted the weight $\rho(t)=1/t$, for which the value of $I$ is \cite{Ananthanarayan:2012tt}: \beq I=0.578 \pm 0.022, \eeq where the uncertainty is due to the BaBar experimental errors.
+As shown in \cite{IC,Abbas:2010EPJA}, for a fixed weight the bounds depend in a monotonous way on the value of the quantity $I$, becoming stronger/weaker when this value is decreased/increased.
+In the applications, we have used as input the central value of $I$ given in (\ref{eq:Ivalue1}) increased by the error, which leads to the most conservative bounds.